Controlling evanescent waves using silicon photonic all-dielectric metamaterials for dense integration: Results

-The critical phenomenon of bending loss \cite{heiblum_analysis_1975, vlasov_losses_2004, marcatili_bends_1969} can also be reduced by adding the anisotropic metamaterial cladding.
+{\bf Bending loss in e-skid waveguides.} The critical phenomenon of bending loss \cite{heiblum_analysis_1975, vlasov_losses_2004, marcatili_bends_1969} can also be reduced by adding the anisotropic metamaterial cladding.
 The counterintuitive connection of bending loss and skin-depth is revealed by an approach adapted from transformation optics \cite{heiblum_analysis_1975, han_calculation_2013}.
 Here, we consider a curved waveguide in the $xz$ plane with a $90^{\circ}$ bend and a bending radius of $R$ ($R \gg \delta$).
-The center of the curved waveguide is at the origin (Fig.~\ref{fig:Bending mapping}b and \ref{fig:Bending mapping}d (inset)).
-If we apply the transformation: $ $ \cite{heiblum_analysis_1975, han_calculation_2013}, the curved waveguide is mapped to a straight waveguide in the $uw$ plane (Fig.~\ref{fig:Bending mapping}b and \ref{fig:Bending mapping}d).
-This causes the refractive index of the transformed waveguide to become inhomogeneous in the new coordinate system as \cite{heiblum_analysis_1975, han_calculation_2013}: $n'\left(u\right)=n\left(x(u)\right)e^{{u\mathord{\left/ {\vphantom {u R}} \right. \kern-\nulldelimiterspace} R} }$, where $n\left(x\left(u\right)\right)$ is the refractive index of the straight waveguide as shown in Fig.~\ref{fig:Bending mapping}a and \ref{fig:Bending mapping}b.
+The center of the curved waveguide is at the origin (Figs.~\ref{fig:Bending mapping}b and \ref{fig:Bending mapping}d (inset)).
+If we apply the transformation: $ $ \cite{heiblum_analysis_1975, han_calculation_2013}, the curved waveguide is mapped to a straight waveguide in the $uw$ plane (Figs.~\ref{fig:Bending mapping}b and \ref{fig:Bending mapping}d).
+This causes the refractive index of the transformed waveguide to become inhomogeneous in the new coordinate system as \cite{heiblum_analysis_1975, han_calculation_2013}: $n'\left(u\right)=n\left(x(u)\right)e^{{u\mathord{\left/ {\vphantom {u R}} \right. \kern-\nulldelimiterspace} R} }$, where $n\left(x\left(u\right)\right)$ is the refractive index of the straight waveguide as shown in Figs.~\ref{fig:Bending mapping}a and \ref{fig:Bending mapping}b.
 Bending loss or radiative power leakage from the core occurs in this straight inhomogeneous index waveguide when the local index of the cladding exceeds the effective modal index ($n_{\rm eff}$).
 Hence, if we suppress the field near and beyond this radiation condition point (Fig.~\ref{fig:Bending mapping}b and \ref{fig:Bending mapping}d), we can reduce the bending loss.
-Note that due to the spatial transformation of coordinates, the electromagnetic fields are also transformed causing the expansion of the skin-depth ($\delta$) on the right-hand side of the waveguide and shrinkage of it on the left-hand side (Fig.~\ref{fig:Bending mapping}b and \ref{fig:Bending mapping}d):
+Note that due to the spatial transformation of coordinates, the electromagnetic fields are also transformed causing the expansion of the skin-depth ($\delta$) on the right-hand side of the waveguide and shrinkage of it on the left-hand side (Figs.~\ref{fig:Bending mapping}b and \ref{fig:Bending mapping}d):

 However, if we add the anisotropic metamaterial cladding, we can reduce the skin-depth.
 As a result, less power will be radiated at the radiation condition point, leading to reduced bending loss.